chrisbrownell/IDD-Fa18-Lab5-Prep/README.md

 ![p6](https://github.com/chrisbrownell/IDD-Fa18-Lab5-Prep/blob/master/protobox-6.JPG)

 The switch should be able to be mounted on top, then connected to the Arduino from below.
-The Arduino can be powered via USB as shown.
+The Arduino can be powered via USB as shown, and be hidden within the box so no one knows it's there.